Updated April 2026

 • Full claims history across all insurance policies

-• Known building issues (leaks, structural problems, weather-tightness)
+• Known building issues (leaks, structural problems, pest damage)

 • Previous insurance declines or policy cancellations